tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 permalink: pubapis_stoplight.html
 course: "Documenting REST APIs"
 sidebar: docapis
-weight: 4.9
+weight: 4.6
-section: restapispecifications
+section: openapi_output_demos
-path1: /restapispecifications.html
+path1: /openapi_output_demos.html
 ---

 Earlier in the course, you might have followed the tutorial for [Create a OpenAPI specification using a visual editor (Stoplight Studio)](pubapis_openapis_quickstart_stoplight.html), which uses Stoplight Studio.
 As a GUI editor for creating an OpenAPI, Stoplight Studio simplifies the authoring of a highly technical syntax that is often challenging to make valid.
 Now let's dive a bit deeper into the offerings and philosophy of Stoplight.